dynastyprocess/DynastyProcessDraftContest/about.md

 **PRIZE**

-* A copy of the [Late Round Prospect Guide](https://lateround.com/#guides) with a pre/post NFL draft analysis
+* A copy of the predraft and postdraft [Late Round Prospect Guide](https://lateround.com/#guides) courtesy of JJ Zachariason!

 **SCORING RULES**